vogelsara/crafted-in-sweden/README.md

 I tried different versions of the page, intalled 5 different plugins to handle user registration, role customization, user approve and content restriction, and complemented them with my own code before finding Ultimate Member.
 All ot this investigation, and removing them and reconfigure all again with UM was also part of the work.

-I also had thechnical problems with the provider when moving site to live server frm localhost, so I had to find another provider and setup everything.
+I also had thechnical problems with the provider when moving site to live server from localhost, so I had to find another provider and setup everything.
 I also experimented with Visual Studio's automatic server synchronization through FTP.

 I needed to do a lot of customization related to mobile view.
 One of the changes caused the whole site to collapse, so I needed to troubleshoot, revert the faulty commit and redo the work the correct way.